 Save Rs 1 crore Quickly using Husband PPF + Wife PPF

 What needs to be done is that a PPF account needs to be opened for both you and your spouse.

 Since both the husband and the wife can deposit Rs 1.5 lakh per annum, it means you can contribute Rs 3 lakh every year in PPF.
 And you will get interest in both these PPF accounts for the entire period of 15 years or more if extended.

-do you end up with if both you and spouse contribute Rs 1.5 lakh every year for
+So how much do you end up with if both you and spouse contribute Rs 1.5 lakh every year for 15 years?

 So if you are a conservative investor, who isn’t much interested in volatile investment options, then PPF can be helpful.
 PPF can help you become a crorepati in a safe way.